Nicaragua travel advice

 Volcanoes

-You must be accompanied by a local guide to visit some volcanoes, including the Maderas and Concepcion volcanoes on the Isla Ometepe.
+You must be accompanied by a local guide to visit some volcanoes, including the Maderas and Concepción volcanoes on Isla Ometepe.

-Eruptions may occur at any time.
-Series of tremors sometimes lead to evacuations of surrounding areas.
+Eruptions could occur at any time.
+A series of tremors could trigger evacuations of surrounding areas.
 Falling ash may also disrupt air traffic.

 In the event of a volcanic eruption: